-Jürgen Fitschen

-Appointed: 2009 Term expires: 2012
+Jürgen Fitschen Age: 63 Appointed: 2009 Term expires: 2015

 Jürgen Fitschen became a member of our Management Board on April 1, 2009.
 Mr. Fitschen has been with Deutsche Bank since 1987, was already a member of the Management Board from 2001 to the beginning of 2002 and has been a member of the Group Executive Committee since 2002 and Head of Regional Management since 2005.
 As member of our Management Board, he is responsible for Regional Management.
+On July 25, 2011, the Supervisory Board appointed Mr. Fitschen together with Mr. Jain as Co-Chairman of the Management Board with effect from the end of the Annual General Meeting on May 31, 2012.